grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 Depending on your test, you might expect to fully saturate the network bandwidth, or this might be a signal that your test is bound by the available bandwidth.
 In other scenarios, you might want to minimize network usage to keep costs down.

 - **Memory utilization doesn't exceed 90%.**
-If you're close to exhausting available physical RAM, the system might start swapping memory to disk, which will affect performance and system stability.
+If you're close to exhausting available physical RAM, the system might start swapping memory to disk, which will affect performance and system stability (note that [we recommend disabling swap space altogether](#memory)).
 In extreme cases, running out of memory on Linux will cause the system to end the k6 process.

 ## Error handling should be resilient